Registered Nurse Career Information

 After you complete one of the program options listed above, you'll need to apply to take, sit for, and pass the NCLEX-RN licensing examination.
 This is a requirement in all U.S. states and territories as well as the District of Columbia, and it must be completed before you can practice in the field.

-3. Start applying for RN positions
+3. Start applying for positions

-If you are thinking about a career as a registered nurse, then you may need to possess the following credentials in order to be accepted into an RN program:
+You may need to possess the following credentials in order to be accepted into an RN program:

 - High school diploma or GED equivalent